pumpncode/Kino/README.md

 On streaming soon: Singing in the Rain, Jaws, and Chef.

 - *A bunch of new Enhancements.*
-Monster and Demon cards, Fantasy cards, Mystery cards and Romance cards, all coming up.
+Horror cards, Fantasy cards, Mystery cards and Romance cards, all coming up.

 - *More boosters.*
 Probably should get the other big genres in there, huh?